zogzog/cubicweb/doc/book/en/development/devweb/form.rst

 Also notice that our controller has a selector that deny access to it to anonymous users (we don't want our instance to be used as a spam relay), but also check expected parameters are specified in forms.
-That avoid later defensive programming (though it's not enough to handle all possible error cases).
+That avoids later defensive programming (though it's not enough to handle all possible error cases).

 To conclude our example, suppose we wish a different form layout and that existent